electricbookworks/electric-book/_docs/editing/indexes.md

 {:.reference-index}
 ```

 Then, when you use the output script, choose the 'refresh indexes' option for each output format you're publishing.
-The script will populate your index list with links.
+The script will generate an 'index database', which will be used to populate your index list with links.

 When you then generate an ouput (e.g. a website or PDF), your book index will include links and/or page numbers, depending on the output format.

 > ### Technical explanation
 >
 > To generate the dynamic 'page' references in a book index, we relay on a number of processing steps and scripts.
 These are a bit different, depending on the format we're generating.
+>
+> Also, note that the word 'index' can cause confusion: an index can be the reference list at the back of a book, and it can be a kind of programming database: a structured list of items.
+We need both here, so we must be careful to be clear when we're talking about each one.
+In these docs, we will try to say 'book index' or 'reference index' for the back-of-the-book index.
+And sometimes we will call the programming index a 'database', even though it's not a database in the conventional programming sense.
+>
-Broadly speaking, these are the steps:
+> Broadly speaking, these are the steps:
 >
 > 1. A person must create a list of index entries.
 See the 'Dynamic indexes' section of the Samples book for an example.
 We think of each entry as a term that references a concept in the book.
 Let's call them 'concept terms'.
 > 2. A person must note in the book's content where each concept appears, using HTML comments that begin with `index:`.
 Where a single comment includes more than one concept term, each term should be on its own line.
 This is described in the guidance above.